Physician spotlight: Dr. Marc Orlando

 The key to helping patients with pain, he says, is "to listen, to trust in the patient, and to believe in the patient and put yourself in his or her shoes."

 Dr. Orlando helps patients age 16 and over in a variety of ways.
-He specializes in interventional spinal treatments and therapies, including transforaminal epidural steroid injections, spinal cord stimulator placement, and facet injections.
-Dr. Orlando performs joint injections with steroids, and he prescribes medication, therapeutic exercise programs, acupuncture, braces, and occasionally chiropractic care.
-"The goal is to keep people moving," he says.
+He specializes in interventional spinal treatments and therapies, including transforaminal epidural steroid injections, spinal cord stimulator placement, and facet injections, as well as nerve blocks and radiofrequency (RFA) procedures.
+Dr. Orlando performs joint injections with steroids and trigger point injections, and he prescribes medications, therapeutic exercise programs, acupuncture, braces, traction, and chiropractic care.

 Dr. Orlando's patients include a young police officer who ruptured a disc in his back while jumping over a desk during training; a 16-year-old field hockey player who suffered a freak ankle injury that left her with intractable pain; a woman in her 80s who is not a candidate for surgery but who receives an epidural shot every 4 to 6 months so that she can function; and the patient with spine scoliosis who can't have surgery but whose pain management enables her to hold her job and remain active with her grandchildren.

-After high school he enrolled at Bowling Green State University on a track scholarship with plans to become an athletic trainer.
-As he moved through his coursework, always at or near the top of his class, he qualified for one of 24 coveted spots in a physical therapy program that was conducted jointly with the University of Toledo at the Medical College of Ohio.
-He graduated magna cum laude and went to work for two years as an assistant trainer for the Poland, Ohio, football team.
+After high school he enrolled at Bowling Green State University and ran track with plans to become an athletic trainer.
+As he moved through his coursework, always at or near the top of his class, he qualified for one of 24 coveted spots in a physical therapy program that was conducted jointly by the University of Toledo and the Medical College of Ohio.
+He graduated magna cum laude and went to work for two years as a physical therapist and as an assistant trainer for his high school football team in Poland, Ohio.

-Dr. Orlando has been voted a "Top Doctor" in pain management and physical medicine & rehabilitation by his peers in Cincinnati Magazine's annual survey since 2007, and he has been listed by the Consumers' Research Council of America in its Guide to America's Top Physicians since 2010.
+During his lifelong commitment to medical education, Dr. Orlando served as an adjunct professor at UC and continues to mentor medical students through his Tri-Health affiliations.
+He has been voted a "Top Doctor" in pain management and physical medicine & rehabilitation by his peers in Cincinnati Magazine's annual survey since 2007, and he has been listed by the Consumers' Research Council of America in its Guide to America's Top Physicians since 2010.